golddoushi/mcsolver/README.md

     9. Wait for the diagram update in right pannel.
 Afterwards, you can find a file result.txt in the root directory of mcsolver, there are many useful informations including the averaged spin (on spin_i and j defined in step 5), correlation between spin_i and j, internal energy, specific heat capacith, and Binder cumulant U4, etc. If you handle the sims with more than one cores then the results may not be ordered according to temperature, however, the correspondences in every line are ok.

-  Style II Define parameters via load file
+  Style II Define parameters via loading file

     1. click load Btn to load settings, and here I prepared the setting for CrI3 with exchanges up to 2nd nearest neiboring.
 You can modify the sample file for your own purposes, with any txt editor.